Shao-Group/scallop-umi-test/README.md

 ## **ENCODE10**
 The third dataset, namely **ENCODE10**, contains 10 human RNA-seq samples downloaded from [ENCODE project (2003--2012)](https://genome.ucsc.edu/ENCODE/).

 All these samples are sequenced with strand-specific and paired-end protocols.
 For each of these 10 samples, we align it with three RNA-seq aligners, [STAR](https://github.com/alexdobin/STAR), and [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml).
 Among them the STAR and HISAT2 alignments are available at [doi:10.26208/8c06-w247](https://doi.org/10.26208/8c06-w247) (same data used in another research work).

+\*Note\*: Please download all 10 STAR aligments and 10 HISAT2 alignments data using the above doi link.
+Please create a folder named `ENCODE10` in `data` directory, and make sure all downloaded data of **ENCODE10** datasets are stored in the `data/ENCODE10` directory.

+Please make sure `data/ENCODE10` directory contains 10 folders (folder names are accession IDs) and each folder contains one `hisat.sort.bam` and one `star.sort.bam`.

 # Step 3: Run the Methods